w-smith/js-ajax-lab/readme.md

 You'll find the same starter code you had in the last lesson in the `starter-code` folder.
 It's a basic index and some styling, along with an empty `js/jquery.app.js`.

-> Note: If you are having trouble getting started, look back at your work on the [jQuery MadLib Lab](https://github.com/den-wdi-2/css-html-forms-lab).
+> Note: If you are having trouble getting started, look back at your work on the [jQuery MadLib Lab](https://github.com/den-materials/css-html-forms-lab).

+> Note: Remember what the `event.preventDefault();` line does?
+If not, check it out on Google.
+It is vital in this lab.

 #### Deliverable